tobi01001/android-guitar-notes-learner/AUDIO_DETECTION_ANALYSIS.md

 4. **Provides feedback** through a reactive flow-based architecture

 The implementation is optimized for guitar note detection (60 Hz - 1500 Hz range) and includes configurable sensitivity controls.
+Suggestions for improvement and future features are summarised in Section 11.4

 ---